-101-102.
-General Physics (Q)(N)(L) (4 sem. hrs.).
-A yearlong sequence that covers the principles and methods of physics with applications to mechanics, heat, sound, electricity, magnetism, light and optics and modern physics.
+101. General Physics (Q)(N)(L) (4 sem. hrs.).
+The first semester of a yearlong sequence that covers the principles and methods of physics with applications to mechanics, heat, sound, electricity, magnetism, light and optics and modern physics.
 This class meets three recitation hours and one 2-hour laboratory period per week.
 Laboratory must be taken concurrently with the lecture.
 Recommended for Biology and related majors.
-Prerequisite: Two years of high school mathematics including algebra (for PHY 101).
 A scientific calculator is required.
-Prerequisite: MTH Placement MTH 115, or higher; and C- or higher in PHY 101 for PHY 102.
-It is strongly recommended that these prerequisites be met no earlier than 2 years prior to enrolling in this class.
+There is an additional fee with this course.
+Prerequisite: Placement into MTH 121, or C- or higher in MTH 120.
+It is strongly recommended that the prerequisite be met no earlier than 2 years prior to enrolling in this class.